Vectorized/QDES/README.md

   - All popularity levels.
   - All mint periods, be it an hour to years.
-  - Any blockchain, as it uses `block.timestamp` instead of `block.number`.
+  - All EVM compatible blockchains, as it uses `block.timestamp` instead of `block.number`.

 - Enable price discovery.